Students block Paris' Sciences Po university over Gaza war | Education

 Students block Paris' Sciences Po university over Gaza war

-On Wednesday night, police removed a first group of students that had blocked Sciences Po, French media said, which was condemned by left-wing politicians.
+He confirmed that on Wednesday night, police removed a first group of students, adding that he was now talking with student representatives to try and find a solution to the new blockade.
 Renewed clashes between police and students opposed to Israel's war in Gaza broke out on U.S campuses Thursday, raising questions about forceful methods being used to shut down protests that have intensified since mass arrests at Columbia University last week.

 Israel has killed at least 34,305 Palestinians in its assault on Gaza, health authorities in the enclave said on Thursday.
 Israel is retaliating against an Oct.
 7 Hamas attack that killed 1,200 people and led to 253 taken hostage, according to Israeli tallies.